Linaro/squad/INSTALL.rst

 * ``SQUAD_ADMINS``: Comma-separated list of administrator email addresses, for use in exception notifications.
 Each address must be formatted as ``First Last <first.last@example.com>``.

+* ``SQUAD_STATIC_DIR``: Directory where SQUAD will find it's preprocessed static assets.
+This usually does not need to be set manually, and exists mostly for use in the Docker image.